Tandem Computers: NonStop I

 The T/16 CPU was a proprietary design.
 It was greatly influenced by the HP 3000 minicomputer.
 They were both microprogrammed, 16-bit, stack-based machines with segmented, 16-bit virtual addressing.
 Both were intended to be programmed exclusively in high-level languages, with no use of assembler.
 Both were initially implemented via standard low-density TTL chips, each holding a 4-bit slice of the 16-bit ALU.
 Both had a small number of top-of-stack, 16-bit data registers plus some extra address registers for accessing the memory stack.
-Both used Huffman encoding of operand address offsets, to fit a large variety of address modes and offset sizes into the 16-bit instruction format with very good code density.
+Both used Huffman encoding of operand address offsets, to fit a large variety of address modes and offset sizes into the 16-bit instruction format with good code density.
 Both relied heavily on pools of indirect addresses to overcome the short instruction format.
 Both supported larger 32- and 64-bit operands via multiple ALU cycles, and memory-to-memory string operations.
 Both used "big-endian" addressing of long versus short memory operands.
-These features had all been inspired by Burroughs B5500-B6800 mainframe stack machines.
+These features had all been inspired by Burroughs B5500–B6800 mainframe stack machines.

 The T/16 instruction set changed several features from the HP 3000 design.
 The T/16 supported paged virtual memory from the beginning.
-The HP 3000 series did not add paging until the PA-RISC generation, 10 years later (although MPE V it had a form of paging via the APL firmware, in 1978).
+The HP 3000 series did not add paging until the PA-RISC generation, 10 years later (although via MPE V it had a form of paging using the APL firmware, in 1978).
 Tandem added support for 32-bit addressing in its second machine; HP 3000 lacked this until its PA-RISC generation.
 Paging and long addresses were critical for supporting complex system software and large applications.
 The T/16 treated its top-of-stack registers in a novel way; the compiler, not the microcode, was responsible for deciding when full registers were spilled to the memory stack and when empty registers were re-filled from the memory stack.
 On the HP 3000, this decision took extra microcode cycles in every instruction.
 The HP 3000 supported COBOL with several instructions for calculating directly on arbitrary-length BCD (binary-coded decimal) strings of digits.
 The T/16 simplified this to single instructions for converting between BCD strings and 64-bit binary integers.